NicoHood/HID/Readme.md

 * added Tutorials

 1.3 Beta Release (01.07.2014)
-* Bugfixes in the Hoodloader:
+* Bugfixes in the Hoodloader1:
- * Improved ram usage (you can get even better but that messes up code and increases flash)
+ * Improved ram usage
 * **Important NHP fix inside the HID Class for Uno/Mega**

 1.2 Beta Release (22.06.2014)
 * Added 1.0.x/1.5.x support
-* Bugfixes in the Hoodloader:
+* Bugfixes in the Hoodloader1:
  * Sometimes HID Devices weren't updating when using more than 1 Device (set forcewrite to true)
- * Fast updates crashed the bootloader (too much ram usage, set CDC buffer from 128b to 100b each)
+ * Fast updates crashed the bootloader
+  (too much ram usage, set CDC buffer from 128b to 100b each)
 * Minor file structure changes

 1.1 Beta Release (05.06.2014)